What will my divorce lawyer need? What will my divorce lawyer ask me?

 We hope you found this information helpful.
 What questions your divorce lawyer will ask you, what information and documents he or she will need are all important to know.
 If you want some more reading, check out our article on what questions you should ask a divorce lawyer and how to find a good divorce lawyer in California.

 If you need help with a divorce matter in California, give us a call.
-We offer an affordable case strategy session and reasonable fees.
+We offer an affordable strategy session.